Everything you need to know or as about Paruresis Shy Bladder Syndrome – frequently asked questions on a single page.

 Whilst Paruresis isn’t a medical condition similar symptoms can be caused by a physical ailment such as prostate problems.

-Your practitioner will also be able with help and advice in relation to therapies and support groups.
+Your practitioner or urologist will also be able with help and advice in relation to therapies and support groups.
 So we always suggest this should be your starting point.

 How Common Is Shy Bladder Syndrome?